TheComputerInside/CVEsearchbot.py/README.md

 The rest should be a part of the core python install.

+You will also need an account from https://shodan.io to use the shodan features, and a discord bot token from https://discordapp.com/developers/applications/me in order for the script to work.

 This script uses Python 3 and should be compatible with Python 3.6+